 Car Pool, Drop-Off, and Pick-Up Procedures

-Parents/guardians will need to walk each child to his/her classroom, if you are dropping off before car line begin.
-Car line will begin at 8:55 a.m and will end at 9:15 a.m.
-Each child must be signed in and out each day in the check-in book.
+Parents/guardians will need to walk each child to his/her classroom.
+Each child must be signed in and out each day in the computer.
 Please send a note if your child will be picked up early or if your child will leave with another child.
 We must have on file the name, addresses, and telephone numbers of individuals who are permitted to drop-off and pick-up your child from school.
 If someone arrives to pick-up your child and he/she does not have proper identification, we cannot allow your child to leave with them.

 Our summer curriculum is developed around a theme and through teacher observation and evaluation of each child.
 Concepts and skills are introduced which are appropriate to each child’s stage of development, and which reinforce social, emotional, physical and intellectual growth.
 Concrete, hands-on activities and experiences are planned according to units of study which are relevant to the children, providing meaningful learning.

-We will play in the water every Thursday morning during the summer session.
+We will play in the water every Wednesday morning during the summer session.
 Please apply sunscreen to your child before coming to school.
-Toddlers should arrive to school in regular diapers and a swim diaper should be sent in the backpack.
-Twos and any Threes not potty trained should arrive to school in a swim diaper.
+Children who are not potty trained should arrive to school in regular diapers and a swim diaper should be sent in the backpack.

 Please send your child(ren) to school with a towel and already wearing swim attire.
 A change of clothes should be sent in your child’s backpack.